yauhen-l/gardine/README.md

 - access to usage statistics of applications (unfortunately in Andoird >= 5.0 it is the only _easy_ way of getting recent apps)
 - permission to draw overlays (a widget that is always on top)

+UPDATE:
+On MIUI >= 11 there is addition permission required.
+Since it is specific to MIUI only I did not add automatic request, but you can grant permission manually to the Gardine:
+`Settings app` > `Other permissions` > `Display pop-up windows while running in the background`

 A showcast hot it works:

 <img src="showcast.gif" width="250">